zilliztech/milvus-backup/README.md

 Restore backup by name, will recreate the collections in the cluster and recover the data through bulkinsert.
 For more details about BulkInsert, please see:

 BulkInserts will be done by partition.
 Currently we don't support concurrent BulkInserts.

+## GetRestore
+Only supported in rest API.
+Get restore task info by id.
+We support async restore in rest API.
+And we can use this method to get the restore executing state.

 # Development